Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Methodology

 \subsection{Choice of the guide and parameterization of the amortization function}

+We explore two distinct guide choices for parameterizing the posteriors in this work.
+The first involves representing the posterior as a distribution from a tractable family, utilizing a full-rank multivariate Gaussian.
+The second entails parametrizing the posterior as a distribution from an intractable family, employing a conditional flow guide.

-We use a DNN to represent the amortization function $\lambda(y)$.
-More specifically, we write $\lambda = \lambda(y; \phi)$, where $\phi$ are the DNN parameters to be learned.
-We refer to this DNN as the amortization network, and to $\phi$ as the amortization parameters.
+We use a neural network to represent the amortization function $\lambda(y)$.
+More specifically, we write $\lambda = \lambda(y; \phi)$, where $\phi$ are the network parameters to be learned.
+We refer to this neural network as the amortization network, and to $\phi$ as the amortization parameters.